Professor Louis Schipper

 PhD (Chief supervisor only)

-- Pronger, Jack (in progress).
+- Pronger, Jack (2017).
 Water use in mixed sward and ryegrass clover pasture systems under dairy grazing.

 - McNally, Samuel (2016).
 The contribution of roots of different pasture swards to stable soil organic matter.